mgramin/chagall/README.md

 ## Recomended VS Code plugins

+For productive and fast work with SQL scripts and Jinja2 templates, we use [Visual Studio Code](https://github.com/microsoft/vscode) with some additional plugins:

 - [Better Jinja](https://marketplace.visualstudio.com/items?itemName=samuelcolvin.jinjahtml) - Syntax highlighting for jinja(2) including HTML, SQL, JSON, Markdown and other templates.